Javaabu/mobile-verification/docs/enabling-features/how-to-request-otp.md

     3. If the mobile number is not registered, the package returns a message that the mobile number is not registered.
     4. If the mobile number is registered, the package sends an OTP to the mobile number.

+Below are the steps for the update process:
+1. An authenticated user sends a request to the application with their new mobile number.
+2. The package checks if the mobile number is already registered.
+    3. If the mobile number is already registered, the package returns a message that the mobile number is already registered.
+    4. If the mobile number is not registered, the package sends an OTP to the new mobile number.

 ## Step 1: Define the Routes
 Define the routes in your application.
 Below is an example of how you can define the routes in your application.
+Remember to auth protect the route if you are requesting an OTP to update the mobile number.

 ```php
 use Illuminate\Support\Facades\Route;